 References 26 and 27 describe scan gap correction.
-These documents refer to Landsats 4 and 5.
-These documents also follow the traditional three-pass approach for extending the gap and creating an output image.
+It should be noted that these documents refer to LANDSAT 4 and 5.
+These documents also follow the traditional three pass approach for extending the gap and creating an output image.

 Each scan is extended by both the maximum number of lines missing due to the scan gap and due to the resampling kernel size.